magneticio/vamp.io/content/documentation/using vamp/v0.9.4/dialects.md

 This is an example with Marathon that pulls an image from private repo, mounts some volumes, sets some labels and gets run with an ad hoc command: all taken care of by Marathon.

-We can provide the `marathon:` tag either on the service level, or the cluster level.
-Any `marathon:` tag set on the service level will override the cluster level as it is more specific.
+We can provide the `dialects:` tag either on the service level, cluster level or deployment level and then use the `marathon` tag within this.
+Dialects set on the service level will override the cluster level as it is more specific.
 However, in 9 out of 10 cases the cluster level makes the most sense.
 Later, you can also mix dialects so you can prep your blueprint for multiple environments and run times within one description.

 ### example blueprint - using the Marathon dialect